Holiday Blues and Depression

 - Ask your doctor to recommend a support group

-- If you need a health professional to turn to, our Wello nurse practitioners offer phone, video and home visit consultations.
-(Wello is offering one free phone or video visit in the month of December.
-Click here for details)
+- If you need a health professional to turn to, Wello nurse practitioners offer virtual visits and consultations

 - Call 211 or visit ab.211.ca for a free, confidential help line to assist in connecting you with the services you need.
 They offer assistance in 200+ languages